-• All breaches must be reported so that the company can investigate and correct the "root cause" and report the incident if necessary.
+All breaches must be reported so that the company can investigate and correct the root cause and report the incident if necessary.

-- If you are aware of an "intentional breach", you must contact your manager or any member of Senior Management - If you're unsure whether or not an incident is a breach, please report it!
+- If you are aware of an intentional breach, you must contact your manager and submit an incident report. - If you're unsure whether or not an incident is a breach, please report it!